bdu-birhanu/HHD-Ethiopic/README.md

 ### Feedbacks
 We welcome contributions and feedback from the research community to further enhance the HHD-Ethiopic dataset and code.
-If you have any suggestions, please feel free to send them via email: ethiopic.dataset@gmail.com
+If you have any suggestions, please feel free to send them via email: birhanu.hailub@gmail.com or ethiopic.dataset@gmail.com